JunxianQu/ECE143_NFD_Prediction/README.md

 ### Bar_Graphs_Visualization.ipynb
 The Jupyter file is run to visualize the bar graphs.
 It imports functions from basic_functions.py.
 ### NFT_Prediction.ipynb
 The Jupyter file is run to split the data into training, testing and targeting sets, train a random forest regressor using the datasets and visualize the performance on testing set as well as the feature importance of each trait category.
 It load the date from trait_data_file_with_name.csv and trait_data_file_with_offer_name.csv.
+### presentation_graphs.ipynb
+This Jupyter Notebook is used to visualize the correlation between floor prices of a trait category vs trait percentage sale frequency
+This notebook also visualizes the minimum asks for each trait count, as well as the minumum asks for each 5 Trait Optional
 ### trait_data_file_with_name.csv
 The file contain the trait information of all the Bored Apes with the first row presenting the names of trait categories.
 ### trait_data_file_with_offer_name.csv
 The file contain the offered price and transaction history of all the Bored Apes with the first row indicating what is the column present.

 ## How to run the code
-1.Clone the repository. <br>
+1. Clone the repository. <br>
 2. Run Bar_Graphs_Visualization.ipynb to visualize the bar graphs.<br>
 3. Run NFT_Prediction.ipynb to see the performance of regressior and the feature importance graph.
+4. Run presentation_graphs.ipynb to visualize correlation graphs, trait count floors, and 5 trait optional floors. <br>
+tip* make sure to have the right files in the right directories

 ## Required packages
 numpy <br>